tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/keyvault/about-keys--secrets-and-certificates.md

 Also note that you can disable access to a key using Key Vault policies, or by updating the key attribute *enabled* to false.

 For information on data types see, [Data types](about-keys--secrets-and-certificates.md#BKMK_DataTypes).

 For further information on possible attributes, see the [JSON Web Key (JWK)](http://tools.ietf.org/html/draft-ietf-jose-json-web-key).

 ###  <a name="BKMK_Keytags"></a> Key tags

 You can specify additional application-specific metadata in the form of tags.
 Azure Key Vault supports up to 15 tags, each of which can have a 256 character name and a 256 character value.

-> [!Note]
+>[!Note]
-> Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.
+>Tags are readable by a caller if they have the *list* or *get* permission to that object type; keys, secrets, or certificates.

 ###  <a name="BKMK_KeyAccessControl"></a> Key access control

 Access control for keys managed by Key Vault is provided at the level of a Key Vault that acts as the container of keys.
 There is an access control policy for keys that is distinct from the access control policy for secrets in the same Key Vault.
 Users may create one or more vaults to hold keys and are required to maintain scenario appropriate segmentation and management of keys.
 Access control for keys is independent of access control for secrets.

 The following permissions can be granted, on a per user / service principal basis, in the keys access control entry on a vault.
 These permissions closely mirror the operations allowed on a key object:

 -   *create*: Create new keys

 -   *get*: Read the public part of a key, plus its attributes

 -   *list*: List the keys or versions of a key stored in a key vault

 -   *update*: Update the attributes for a key

 -   *delete*: Delete the key object

 -   *sign*: Use the key to sign digests

 -   *verify*: Use the key to verify digests

 -   *wrapKey*: Use the key to protect a symmetric key

 -   *unwrapKey*: Use the key to unprotect wrapped symmetric keys

 -   *encrypt*: Use the key to protect an arbitrary sequence of bytes

 -   *decrypt*: Use the key to unprotect a sequence of bytes

 -   *import*: Import a key to a key vault

 -   *backup*: Backup a key in a key vault

 -   *restore*: Restore a backed up key to a key vault

 -   *all*: All permissions

-## Key Vault Secrets
+## Key Vault secrets

-###  <a name="BKMK_WorkingWithSecrets"></a> Working with Secrets
+###  <a name="BKMK_WorkingWithSecrets"></a> Working with secrets

 Secrets in Azure Key Vault are octet sequences with a maximum size of 25k bytes each.
 The Azure Key Vault service does not provide any semantics for secrets; it merely accepts the data, encrypts and stores it, returning a secret identifier, “id”, that may be used to retrieve the secret at a later time.

 For highly sensitive data, clients should consider additional layers of protection for data that is stored in Azure Key Vault; for example by pre-encrypting data using a separate protection key.

 Azure Key Vault also supports a contentType field for secrets.
 Clients may specify the content type, “contentType”, of a secret to assist in interpreting the secret data when it is retrieved.
 The maximum length of this field is 255 characters.
 There are no pre-defined values.
 The suggested usage is as a hint for interpreting the secret data.
 For instance, an implementation may store both passwords and certificates as secrets then use this field to indicate which.
 There are no predefined values.

 ###  <a name="BKMK_SecretAttrs"></a> Secret attributes

 In addition to the secret data, the following attributes may be specified:

 - *exp*: IntDate, optional, default is "forever".
 The exp (expiration time) attribute identifies the expiration time on or after which the secret data MUST NOT be retrieved.
 The processing of the exp attribute requires that the current date/time MUST be before the expiration date/time listed in the exp attribute.
 Azure Key Vault MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.